theoptips/mentor_FAQ/FAQ.md

 - FAQ 013	Best way to visualize and understand Convolutional Neural Networks kernels, aka filters Youtube video 017, visualization animation 018, intuition 019, advanced 020, 021, 022, 023
 - FAQ 014	I want to add a fourth dimension to my seaborn plot, what shall I do?
 Ans 024
 - FAQ 015	Github contribution guideline, how do you make your commits count, how to get credit for the github activity tracker Ans: 024
+- FAQ 016 My data frame looks different every time I run it.
+- FAQ 017 What should I expect at the end of the course?
+What would I gain from this course?
+Ans:

 # ANSWERS
 - Answer 000 When in doubt email support@udacity.com